yangxuan74/Docs/source/config/section_env_build.rst

 .. note::
-  If you need more advanced control and would like to apply changes to a PlatformIO Build System environment, please refer to :ref:`projectconf_advanced_scripting`.
+  If you need more advanced control and would like to apply changes to a PlatformIO Build System environment.

 Example: